retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 `Strona 65`
 ## Odwiedziny domów
-Walk around to all of your neigh
+Walk around to all of your neighbors' houses and talk with them.
+They will have information you may need for your jorney.

+Walk up to the house and push A; this allows you to enter.

+There are people at the Mayor's house with importa
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTAwMDkwNzEsMTQ0NDg1MzU5MCwtMT
-U4NjQ1NjAzMCwtOTk3MjE0MzAxLDEzNDM3MDE5MjAsLTIwODI4
-MjQwMzcsLTE3NzMyOTkxNCwxOTgzMDU2OTMyXX0=
+eyJoaXN0b3J5IjpbLTIxNTEzNTUsMTQ0NDg1MzU5MCwtMTU4Nj
+Q1NjAzMCwtOTk3MjE0MzAxLDEzNDM3MDE5MjAsLTIwODI4MjQw
+MzcsLTE3NzMyOTkxNCwxOTgzMDU2OTMyXX0=
 -->